PierreBoerkoel/JAM_Image_Analysis/Ch3_Data_Checklist.md

 * Data acquisition
   - Immunohistochemistry
   - Confocal microscopy
   - Post-acquisition image quality control & adjustment
+    - Image intensity
+    - Image orientation: Are the images right-side-up (RNFL at the top) and as horizontal as possible?
+(Layer not extending vertically)

 * Data QA
   - Is the data stored in a correct location? (i.e. Teamshare)